Audio Mastering with MasteringBOX

 As a rule, setting your threshold first is always a good place to start.
 Regardless of the other parameters, setting your threshold to a point that provides the beginnings of the sound you’re looking for is a great starting point.
 Having your ratio and attack & release settings tuned to perfection but your threshold nowhere near the signal level is practically useless.

 Now you’ve got your threshold in roughly the right place, you can start to adjust the ratio of your audio compressor.
-Put simply, the ratio is the multiple at which signal is reduced by once it passes the threshold.
+Put simply, the ratio is the multiple at which the signal is reduced by once it passes the threshold.
 With our threshold set to -12dB and with a ratio of 3:1, a signal that comes in at 0dB will be compressed to -8dB.
 Still following me?
 If not, here’s the equation.

 Output dB=((Input dB-Threshold)/Ratio)+Threshold dB